hdelva/fosite/thesis/report.md

 \caption{Fixed Undefined Behavior}\label{smp:undef_f}
 \end{code}

+Code sample \ref{smp:undef_f} contains the fixed code.
+By adding an explicit return (in the form a macro), the compiler leaves the null check intact.
 Notice how the comment blames a "gcc bug".
 This illustrates how even experienced developers seem to misunderstand their language of choice.

+\clearpage

 ##### Tools

 Not a single other programming language comes close to having as many external tools as C (and by extension C++).
 Many developers heavily depend on these tools in their usual workflow.
 One of the most established ones are the ones in Valgrind.

 Valgrind is a suite of dynamic analysis tools, the most famous of which is Memcheck.
-Memory related bugs are some of the hardest to track down because most of them are because of undefined behavior.
+Memory related bugs are some of the hardest to track down because because they're ultimately undefined behavior.
 For example, using a memory location after freeing might not always crash the program.
 There's an informal term for bugs like these: _heisenbugs_.
 Something might go wrong but when you try to isolate the cause everything seems to be just fine.
 Especially since Address Space Layout Randomization (ASLR) tends to be disabled during debugging but not during normal execution.

 This is where Memcheck comes into play.
-It analyses the program during execution and keeps track of what happens to the memory.
+It analyses the program during regular execution and keeps track of what happens to the memory.
 This way it can notice memory related bugs such as use-after-free and report them back to the developer.
 Unfortunately it's not a perfect solution.
 There can be false positives as well as false negatives, and it is quite incompatible with some libraries such as OpenMPI @mpi.

 A lot of companies rely on analysis tools to manage their large C projects, and when there's demand in a market, the supply will follow.
 There's an impressive amount of commercial analysis tools available.
 Coverity is one of the most established ones.